An introduction to Locksmith

 - Is the lock currently active?

-- Should it protect the products in this collection?
+- Should it also protect the products in this collection?
+(Disabling this means only the collection page itself will be locked.)

 - Should it hide the collection, and it's products, from search results and other lists?

-- Should it hide links to this resource from the navigation menu?
+- Should it hide links to this resource from navigation?

 You'll see different options depending on what type of resource you’ve locked.